 Best gifts for iced coffee and cold brew enthusiasts

 Slow drinkers of both hot and cold java can now rejoice when you gift them this stylish mug.
-The triple-insulated mug has a stylish matte finish, a locking lid that's leak- and spill-proof, it's dishwasher-safe, and it's available in nine colors?
-Most important, it'll keep your cold brew cold for up to 24 hours, the company claims.
-As one reviewer said about the Brumate's performance: "Hot damn."
+The triple-insulated mug has a stylish matte finish, a locking lid that's leak- and spill-proof, it's dishwasher-safe and it's available in nine colors?
+Most important, it'll keep your cold brew cold for up to 24 hours, according to the brand.

 Best gifts for coffee lovers on the go

 If the phrase "just add water" instantly makes you cringe, let us explain.
 While some of us here are fans of instant coffee (there are good ones!), Steeped Single-Serve Bags are slightly different.
-Barkley likes them for traveling coffee lovers because they're "comprised of real coffee and able to be brewed almost exactly like a tea bag," he explained, adding, "They work with roasters all over the country."
+Barkley likes them for traveling coffee lovers because they're "comprised of real coffee and able to be brewed almost exactly like a tea bag," he explains, and also notes their work worth roasters nationwide.